aneurokumar/website/website/How to think like a genius programmer.md

 Collaboration
 * how will your contributions affect other people and other downstream processes?
-* coding with other people in mind: meaningful names, clean code practices, and comments
+* coding with other people in mind: meaningful names, [[./clean code|clean code]] practices, and comments
 * your code might be maintained by someone else - what can you do it make it easier for extensions or refactoring?

 Improve the wheel